 Evidence Internal auditor commentary Is bank reconciliation regularly completed and reconciled with the cash book and cover every account?
-Yes There is evidence of good financial practice and the Council has implemented a system of monthly bank reconciliations.
+Yes There is evidence of good financial practice with a comprehensive finance report presented to Council at each meeting.
 This not only safeguards the Responsible Financial Officer but also fulfils an internal control objective.
 Do bank balances agree with bank statements?
-Yes Bank balances agree with period end statements and, as at year end (31 March 2021) for the period under review the balance across the Council's accounts stood at £13,221.52 HSBC Community Account £6662.66 HSBC Savings Account £6617.66 O/S Cheque 100398 £58.80 Is there regular reporting of bank balances at Council meetings?
-Yes Financial reports are submitted to the Council with the reporting of bank balances included within the minutes.
-The Council is aware that in accordance with proper practices, the bank reconciliation is a key tool for management as it assists with the regular monitoring of cash flow and therefore aids decision-making.
+Yes Bank balances agree with the period end statements and, as at year end (31 March) for the period under review the balance across the Council's accounts stood at £12,845.26 HSBC Business Money Manager Account: £6,618.31 HSBC Charitable Account: £6,226.95 Is there regular reporting of bank balances at Council meetings?
+Yes Bank Balances are regularly made to Council and a minute reference is made.
+The Council is aware that in accordance with proper practices, the bank reconciliation is a key tool for management as it assists with the regular monitoring of cash flows and therefore aids decision-making.

-Section 11 - year end procedures Evidence Internal auditor commentary Are appropriate accounting procedures used?
+Section 11 - year end procedures

+Evidence Internal auditor commentary Are appropriate accounting procedures used?
 Yes Accounts are produced on a receipts and payments basis and all found to be in order.
-Financial trail from records to presented accounts Yes The end of year accounts and supporting documentation were well presented for the internal audit review.
-Has the appropriate end of year AGAR documents been completed?
-Yes The Council is a smaller authority with gross income and expenditure not exceeding £25,000, it has completed the Certificate of Exemption, Sections 1 and 2 of Part 2 of the AGAR.
+Financial trail from records to presented accounts Yes The end of year accounts and supporting documentation were well presented for the internal auditor review.
+Has the appropriate end of year AGAR 10 documents been completed?
+Yes The Council is a smaller authority with gross income and expenditure not exceeding £25,000, it has completed Sections 1, 2 and the Certificate of Exemption of Form 2 of the AGAR and were signed and approved at a Council meeting of 23 May 2022.
 Did the Council meet the exemption criteria and correctly declared itself exempt?
-Yes Exemption: As the Council was a smaller authority with a gross income and expenditure not exceeding £25,000 for the period under review, it was able to certify itself as an exempt authority which was confirmed at a meeting of Council on 5 May 2021.
+Yes As the Council was a smaller authority with a gross income and expenditure not exceeding £25,000 for the period under review, it was able to certify itself as an exempt authority which was confirmed at a meeting of the Council on 5 May 2021.
 During the period in question did the small authority demonstrate that it correctly provided for the exercise of public right as required by the Accounts and Audit Regulations 2015?
-Yes Public Inspection: The internal Auditor was able to find details of the arrangements for the exercise of public rights on the public website used by the Council.
+Yes The internal auditor was able to find details of the arrangements for the Exercise of Public Rights on the public website used by the Council for the period 1 July - 20 August 2021.
 Have the publication requirements been met in accordance with the Regulations?
-Yes Accounts and Audit Regulations 2015: The Council has complied with the requirements of the Regulations for smaller authorities with income and expenditure not exceeding £25,000 and published the following on a public website: Section 1 - Annual Governance Statement of the AGAR Section 2 - Accounting Statements of the AGAR Certification of Exemption
+11 Yes The Council has complied with the requirements of the Accounts and Audit Regulations 2015 for smaller authorities with an income and expenditure not exceeding £25,000 and published the following on their public website: Certificate of Exemption Section 1 - Annual Governance Statement of the AGAR Section 2 - Accounting Statements of the AGAR

-&lt;sup>10 Annual Governance & Accountability Return (AGAR)
+10 Annual Governance & Accountability Return (AGAR)

-&lt;sup>11 Accounts and Audit Regulations 2015
+11 Accounts and Audit Regulations 2015

-SALC Internal Audit Report template (v.2) Last reviewed: 12th April 2021
+SALC Internal Audit Report template (v.3) Last reviewed: 7th April 2022

-Notice of the period for the exercise of public rights and other information required by Regulation 15 (2), Accounts and Audit Regulations 2015.
-Additional comments:
+Notice of the period for the exercise of public rights and other information required by Regulation 15 (2), Accounts and Audit Regulations 2015 Additional comments: